peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 }
 ```

-Now we load the Python file we created in the last step
+We then load the Python file we created in the last step

 ```rust
 use anyhow::{anyhow, Result};